-Initializing a database for use with the DMU includes the following tasks:
+Initializing a database for use with the DMU requires several installation and creation tasks.

-opatchutility to check if the required patches are already installed.
-Finally, set the
+opatchutility to check whether the required patches are already installed.

 ORACLE_HOMEenvironment variable to the Oracle home directory of the database, change the current directory to the

-OPatchsubdirectory of the Oracle home, and issue the following statement:
+OPatchsubdirectory of the Oracle home, and then issue the following statement:

 opatch lsinventory –patch